1

 Be a part of the best team in Property Management!

-Vesta Management is seeking to hire an affordable housing experienced, results driven, customer service focused Assistant Property Manager to support operations at Squire Village in Manchester, CT.
-The ideal candidate will have experience with affordable housing programs such as LIHTC and Section 8, takes pride in their work, and genuinely cares about creating a positive experience for our residents.
+Vesta Management is seeking to hire an affordable housing experienced, results driven, customer service focused Property Manager to oversee operations at 179 Allyn St. in Hartford, CT.
+We're looking for a hands-on leader who is familiar with affordable housing programs such as LIHTC and Section 8, takes pride in operational excellence, and genuinely cares about creating a positive experience for our residents.
 Join our team and be a part of Vesta's success story!

 • Medical, dental & vision insurance